reenu1405/SQL-Basic-to-Advance/README.md

 ** Source ** : https://www.kaggle.com/datasets/thedevastator/analyzing-credit-card-spending-habits-in-india

 ** Project Superstore orders **

 ** Source ** : https://www.kaggle.com/datasets/vivek468/superstore-dataset-final

 Acknowledgements
 I do not own this data.
-I merely found it from the Tableau website.
 All credits to the original authors/creators.
 For educational purposes only.